topologicalhurt/Thesis/README.md

 5. **Allow for extensible IO options**
 6. **Allow for the platform to be user-configurable, with low-barrier to entry** in a way not offered by un-extensible, non-reusable & non-configurable platforms.
 7. **Allow for the design to be as predictive as possible, and as un-reactive as possible**

-> [!INFO]
-> This README is not a substitute for the whitepaper / thesis included under ```docs```.
-That is the real 'jumping off' point for the project: it's motivations, it's context, it's design & it's theoretical underpinnings.
-This is more of a 'lax' / casual description of how the project is structured and what someone can expect from it.

 ## Requirements